NetDevNotes/Ansible-Cisco-Show-Run/README.md

 ➜  ansible_cisco_show_run git:(master) ✗ pwd
 /Users/nico/scripts/ansible/ansible_cisco_show_run
 ```
-6. I created an inventory file (calles `hosts`)which is much more complex than it needs to be, but I wanted to learn how to use groups and groups-of-groups.
-The key here is that I defined host vars for the username and password, and some other vars we need to connect to the switch:
+6. I created an inventory file (calles `hosts`) which is more complex than it needs to be, but I wanted to learn how to use groups and groups-of-groups.
+The key here is that I defined host vars `[switch:vars]` for the username and password, amoung some other vars we need to connect to the switch sucessfully:
 ```
 [all:vars]
 # These defaults can be overridden for any group in the [group:vars] section